HinsUProject/School-Library-Management-System-COMP-2090SEF-Project-/Task2/README.md

 ## Functions and Features
 ### Data Management (Graph)
 * add_node(): Initializes a new student or book that does not already exist in the records.
-* add_edge():Creates a mutual connection between a student and a book to show they are related in the borrowing  records,allowing the system to be searched from either direction.
+* add_edge():Creates a mutual connection between a student and a book to show they are related in the borrowing records, allowing the system to be searched from either direction.
+* get_records(): Provides a full overview of every student, book, and connection currently stored in the system's memory.
+* get_related(): Return all connections of a specific student or book.
+### Searching method (DFS)
+* dfs(): Uses Depth First Search algorithm to search for the entire borrowing chain.
+It can find groups of students and books that are linked together through multiple connections.

+## User guide
+1. Download the
+2. Enter the "student name" and the "book name" then click the **Add Record** button to add a new record to the system.
+3. Enter the